-Richard Herring’s Leicester Square Theatre Podcast sees him interview top comedians in front of a live audience.
-Previous guests include Stephen Fry, Simon Pegg, Armando Ianucci, Russell Brand, Stephen Merchant, Steve Coogan, Tim Minchin, David Mitchell and Stewart Lee.
+Consistently placing in the Top 10 UK Comedy Podcast chart, Richard Herring’s Leicester Square Theatre Podcast sees him interview comedians in front of a live audience.
+Previous guests include Michael Palin, Stephen Fry, Simon Pegg, Armando Ianucci, Russell Brand, Dawn French, Stephen Merchant, Miranda Hart, Steve Coogan, Tim Minchin, David Mitchell, Eddie Izzard, Katherine Ryan and Stewart Lee.
 The show has won three Chortle Internet Comedy Awards and is the only non-BBC show to ever win a Sony Best Comedy Award.
-Richard’s audio podcast and sketch show As It Occurs To Me won a Chortle Award and was Sony-nominated.
+Richard was described by The Guardian as “The Podfather”.

-Richard’s has appeared as a guest on shows including Alan Davies’ As Yet Untitled (Dave), Pointless – Celebrities (BBC One), Argumental (Dave), Set List (Sky Atlantic), Have I Got News For You (BBC One) and Never Mind the Buzzcocks (BBC2).
+Richard was a contestant on Series 10 of Taskmaster (Channel 4) in 2020.
+Following this he came second in Taskmaster Champions of Champions which aired in 2022.
+He has previously appeared as a guest on shows including Alan Davies’ As Yet Untitled (Dave), Pointless – Celebrities (BBC One), House of Games (BBC2), Argumental (Dave), Set List (Sky Atlantic), Roast Battle (Comedy Central), Have I Got News For You (BBC One) and Never Mind the Buzzcocks (BBC2).

 Richard has authored several successful books including ‘The Problem With Men: When is International Men’s Day and Why It Matters’ in 2020, Would You Rather? in 2021 and in 2022 he published his moving and funny memoir Can I Have My Ball Back? which centres around his experiences of being diagnosed with testicular cancer.